aidyp/adp/content/post/dnd_enigma.md

 title: "dungeons, dragons, and decryption"
 ---

-### you find yourselves in a dark forest

 Some time ago, a friend of mine came to me with a peculiar problem.
+He wanted me to break a code.
 He is an avid D&D player, and his Dungeon Master at the time had decided to put some important information online.
 Unfortunately for my friend, it was encrypted.
-His DM had provided him with a program to decrypt the information, and told them they'd uncover the key inside the game.

-Naturally, my friend contacted me and asked that I help him break the code.
-This blog post is about how we broke it.
+This blog post is about how we broke the code.

 ---
+### you find yourselves in a dark forest

 **timeline**